ubisoft/stampinfo/docs/index.rst

 Ubisoft Stamp Info: Write text on images rendered with Blender
 ==============================================================

+**This tool is NOT SUPPORTED ANYMORE.
+It has been integrated inside [Ubisoft Shot Manager V2.0+](https://github.com/ubisoft/shotmanager/)**

 **Print all the scene and animation information required to understand the context of an image directly onto the rendered outputs.**

-**Current version is 1.0.
-The currently supported Blender versions are 2.93.x and 3.0.x.**
+**The latest available version is 1.0.
+It was supporting Blender versions 2.93.x and 3.0.x.**

 ..  image:: /img/StampInfo_Screen.jpg
     :align: center